barneyme/bpad/README.md

 1. Open bpad.me in web browser and make notes.
 2. Notes are automatically saved.
 3. bPad.me can be used offline after the first use.
 Reopen bPad.me to continue working on your notes.
-4. Click ":write" to download your notes to your computer.
+4. Click "save" to download your notes to your computer.
 5. bPad saves your notes as bpad.txt by default but you can change it to any name and filetype (EG INDEX.HTML.)
-6. Click ":edit" to open on a file on your computer.
+6. Click "open" to open on a file on your computer.
 7. Click "install" to add bpad.me as a PWA (Progressive Web App.)
 8. Bpad PWA can be used as a separate application from your browser and offline.